jbhopkins/bioxtasraw/docs/source/tutorial/s1_basic.rst

 #.
 Average all of the GI buffer scattering profiles.

 #.
 In order to see the averaged scattering profiles, you will need to hide the
     individual profiles from the plot.
-Clicking on the check box to the left of the filename will show/hide a scattering profile.
-When the box is checked, the profile is shown on the plot, when it is unchecked, the profile is hidden.
+Clicking on the eye to the left of the filename will show/hide a scattering profile.
+When the eye is shown, the profile is shown on the plot, when the eye has a line through it, the profile is hidden.
 Hide all of the profiles except the two averaged curves.

-    *   *Tip:* The eye and eye with the x through it at the top of the manipulation panel can be used to show/hide sets of loaded profiles at once.
+    *   *Tip:* The eye and eye with the line through it at the top of the manipulation panel can be used to show/hide sets of loaded profiles at once.
 If no profiles are selected, these buttons show/hide all loaded profiles.
 If some profiles are selected, these buttons show/hide just the selected profiles.
 Try selecting all but the averaged files and using